By: Greg Salley, Equity Residences Managing Director and real estate investor.

 Subsequently, we had to fly to Italy again to sign some last-minute paperwork with a bank.
 It took an Italian bank five months to open a company bank account, during which time tour accountant helped us pay local bills.

 During the investment process, we fell in love with Siena and its people.
 Italians are very warm and welcoming to foreigners and do their best to work with American investors.
+In return, it made us buy property here in Italy.

 We asked Annalisa what she loves the most about Siena.